Botswana: The Ultimate Photographic Safari – Photo Tour

-- One to one help is available at the lodge.
+- One-to-one help is available at the lodge.

-- This “Ultimate Photographic Safari Photo Tour” is for serious wildlife photography and game viewing.
+- This “Ultimate Photographic Safari Photo Tour” is particularly for serious wildlife photography and game viewing.
 The locations chosen are indeed some of the best wildlife photography destinations anywhere.

 - Photography and digital workflow instruction from experienced professionals.